 How to get your things back

-One of the biggest mistakes I see men and women both make when they’re trying to get their things back: almost immediately trying to get their things back.
+One of the biggest mistakes I see men and women both make when they’re trying to get their things back is asking for stuff back while the emotions are still hot.

 This isn’t advisable unless you’re at her house and in a position to get your most critical things before leaving.
 Otherwise, if things get heated, it’s best to just leave and then follow up later after things have cooled off.

 Not only will you handle the situation better, but she’ll be less likely to give you pushback.
 You don’t want to wait too long though, the longer you drag it out the longer your recovery is going to take.

 If you tried to get your things back right after you broke up, give this a try.
 Wait around 1-2 weeks, and then text her asking for your things back.